fablabbcn/smartcitizen-docs/docs/Data Analysis.md

 #### Model import/export and storage

 Once the model is analysed and validated, it can be saved and exported.
 This allows using the model in the future with the same variables in other sensor studies.
-The model objects are serialised with [joblib](https://github.com/joblib/joblib) and can be uploaded to the [Models Github Repository](https://github.com/fablabbcn/smartcitizen-iscape-models) for later use. -->
+The model objects are serialised with [joblib](https://github.com/joblib/joblib) and can be uploaded to a Model Repository.

 ## Source files